 In years past, when LPs were king, the medium restricted low frequencies.
 Cutting master lacquers required careful planning so as not to exceed the limitations of the process.
 Concerns mainly focused on restricting low frequencies and or levels to accommodate requirements dictated by the length of the program material.
 Today’s music, recorded digitally, is not subject to those same limitations, so artists and engineers are free to explore the lower octaves.

-Extended low frequency capability not only insures faithful reproduction of instrumental timbre, but just as importantly allows the system to convey the power and scale of music.
+Extended low-frequency capability not only ensures faithful reproduction of instrumental timbre, but just as importantly allows the system to convey the power and scale of music.
 The lower octaves contain the visceral impact and weight that let’s one “feel” the music.
-We’re not talking here about shear volume; this is more about a sense of weight and power that convey the energy and emotion of music.
+We’re not talking here about sheer volume; this is more about a sense of weight and power that conveys the energy and emotion of music.
 The ability of the speaker system to “pressurize the room” at the low frequencies imparts that sense of scale.

 The demo was configured so that the sub could be switch on and off without interrupting the music.
 When the subwoofer was engaged, collective jaws dropped as the soundstage grew exponentially, with no increase in apparent bass.
 It was explained that the subwoofer was recreating the subsonic information in this recording that defined the size of the recording venue, and what a job it did!
 The performance went from sounding like the players were on a small stage - with the subwoofer out of the signal chain - to easily hearing the stage was located in a large auditorium - when the sub was engaged.
 Very impressive.